Enigmatic-Smile/docs/mobile-sdks/README.md

 Fidel.deleteInstructions = "Your delete instructions" // Maximum 60 characters, default: "going to your account settings."
 ```

-Set a default card country (if set, country picker will be hidden)
+Set a default card country (if set, country picker will be hidden):
 ```swift
 Fidel.country = .unitedKingdom
 ```